micahwoods/micahwoods.github.io/_posts/2019-12-25-potassium-dandelions.md

 ![taraxacum officinale card](/img/taraxacum.jpg)

 I certainly can.

 Contining with the topic of my last post---cases in which [low nutrient levels are desirable](https://www.asianturfgrass.com/2019-12-21-can-you-see-the-p/)---the mention of dandelions reminds me of another case in which I'd adjust fertilizer recommendations.
+Or would allow nutrient levels to drop below the MLSN guideline.

 Tilman et al. wrote a fascinating article called [Biological weed control via nutrient competition: potassium limitation of dandelions.](https://doi.org/10.1890/1051-0761(1999)009[0103:BWCVNC]2.0.CO;2)